Signals Feed

 Backpressure And Loss

 If you need durable delivery, connect the feed to a queue on your side and bound your own buffer with backpressure.
+If you need a complete historical record, use raw exports rather than the feed.

 See Also